lightblue-platform/lightblue-docs-specs/backend_specifications/rdbms/script_language.md

 ### Set variable value
 ```
-{ "$set": "varName", "var": "varName" }
-{ "$set": "varName", "value": value }
-{ "$set": "varName", "value": [] }
-{ "$set": "varName", "valueof" : script }
 {
     "$set": {
-        "variable": "varName1",
+        "dest": "varName1",
-        "value": { "variable": "varName2" }
+        "var": "varName2"
     }
 }
 {
     "$set": {
-        "variable": "varName1",
+        "dest": "varName1",
         "value": value }
     }
 }
 {
     "$set": {
-        "variable": "varName1",
+        "dest": "varName1",
         "value": []
     }
 }
 {
     "$set": {
-        "variable": "varName1",
+        "dest": "varName1",
-        "value": <script>
+        "valueOf": <script>
     }
 }
 ```
-Sets the value of 'varName' to the given value, the value of the variable, or the result of the script.
+Sets the value of 'dest' to the given value, the value of the variable, or the result of the script.
 The 'value:[]' initializes the variable to an empty list.

  * $map operation can be used to map values of the columns of a table to a document, or vice versa
 ```